samuelthomas2774/nxapi/docs/cli.md

 SplatNet 2
 ---

 All SplatNet 2 commands may automatically request a web service token.
-This will involve the splatnet2statink and flapg APIs (or a custom server).
+This will involve the imink/flapg API (or a custom server).
 This can be disabled by setting `--no-auto-update-session`, however this will cause commands to fail if there isn't a valid SplatNet 2 token.

 ### User